conda/menuinst/README.txt

 AppInst's application_menus.py module can be used to install application menus, as defined by the data structures documented in that module, to a number of platforms.
+RHEL version 3 through 5 for both KDE and Gnome have been tested, Mac OS X 10.4 and 10.5 have been tested.
+And so has Windows XP and Vista.

-RH3 and RH4 for both KDE and Gnome has been tested.
-The RH4 implementation conforms to FreeDesktop.org's Desktop Menu Standard (see http://standards.freedesktop.org/menu-spec/1.0/), and thus may likely work on many Linux distributions.
+The Linux implementation conforms to FreeDesktop.org's Desktop Menu Standard (see http://standards.freedesktop.org/menu-spec/1.0/), and thus may likely work on many Linux distributions.
 However, minor modifications to the application_menus module within this source may be necessary to get it to try that mechanism on anything but RH4.

 AppInst's common.py module simply exposes the api used in python's bdist_wininst built executables.
 The majority of the code is from Python's source, just